Islamic Human Rights Commission: 2006 Lebanon War

-Threats from far-right groups

-Far-right groups threatened to demonstrate against the Institutional Islamophobia Conference in December 2014, and SOAS Anarchist Society stated they would hold a counter-demonstration.
-Birkbeck University of London, where the conference was scheduled to be held cancelled the booking, reportedly citing concerns about the presence of the SOAS Anarchist Society.
-The move by Birkbeck was heavily criticised.

-Apology from The Sunday Times
+2007 Apology from The Sunday Times

 On 2 December 2007, in The Sunday Times, Shiraz Maher wrote an article entitled "A failure to confront radical Islam".
 The article claimed that IHRC Chair Massoud Shadjareh, whilst appearing on the Today programme, made moral equivalents between Muslims in Guantanamo Bay and the fate of Gillian Gibbons in Sudan.
 The Sunday Times subsequently issued a correction, which held that this and other suggestions that Shadjareh had condoned the Sudanese government's actions were "totally untrue", and that he had in fact "condemned outright" Gibbons' treatment by the Sudanese government.
 Shadjareh brought a libel complaint against the newspaper which he won.
 The newspaper published an apology and agreed to pay Shadjareh "substantial damages".

 2015 Charlie Hebdo award

 In March 2015, IHRC gave the French satirical magazine Charlie Hebdo their "International Islamophobe of the Year" award, less than two months after 12 members of staff at the magazine had been killed by Islamist extremists.
+According to The Independent, "The controversial commendation has been branded 'insensitive', as it comes in the wake of the massacre on January 7 this year, in which brothers Saïd and Chérif Kouachi forced their way into the Paris offices and killed a dozen journalists and cartoonists."

 The group was also criticised for giving counter extremism campaigner and Muslim Maajid Nawaz its "UK Islamophobe of the Year" award.

-Nazim Ali
+2017 Nazim Ali's Grenfell Tower comments

 In June 2017 after the Grenfell Tower fire, Nazim Ali, a director of the IHRC, was videotaped telling a group of protestors that "It is the Zionists who give money to the Tory party, to kill people in high rise blocks" and "Careful, careful, careful of those rabbis who belong to the Board of Deputies, who have got blood on their hands."
 Ali later said that The Sunday Telegraph had "not presented what I said accurately in the wider context of what was said in the prelude to the minute's silence for Grenfell.
 As presented it sounds somewhat inelegant...
 To say that some of Theresa May or the Tory party's supporters are Zionists is hardly controversial."
 An attempt by the Campaign Against Antisemitism to bring a private prosecution for inciting racial or religious hatred, was blocked by the Crown Prosecution Service as they determined there was no "realistic prospect of conviction".

+2025 Statutory inquiry by the Charity Commission

+In October 2025 the charities regulator for England and Wales, the Charity Commission, announced it had "escalated its engagement with the charity" by opening a statutory enquiry.
+This was following earlier engagement over concerns about IHRC's funding of a non-charitable company, and funding for an event at which "inflammatory comments" were allegedly made.

 Criticisms

-Hezbollah support

-According to Melanie Phillips, the organisation supports Hezbollah.
-Phillips made her claim in reference to the court case brought by the organisation against arms flights to Israel during the 2006 war, when IHRC, according to the BBC News website, sought: